Geoffrey Drake-Brockman (engineer)

-Brigadier Geoffrey Drake-Brockman MC (1885-1977) was a Western Australian civil engineer, and an Australian Army officer in both World Wars.
+Brigadier Geoffrey Drake-Brockman, MC (2 November 1885 – 27 December 1977) was a Western Australian civil engineer, and an Australian Army officer in both World Wars.

+Career

 In 1908 he was involved in mapping the route for the railway-line from Kalgoorlie, Western Australia to Port Augusta, South Australia.
 In 1921 he was appointed commissioner of the Department of the North-West (of Western Australia) based in Broome; as commissioner he recommended a survey of agricultural land at the Ord River, the planting of cotton and the development of the Kimberley region.
 In 1946 he was appointed assistant-director of public works, and in 1949 chairman of the Western Australian Transport Board, retiring in 1952.

-As a soldier, in World War I he was awarded the Military Cross, and commanded the 9th Field Company in 1917–18.
-In World War II he was posted to Army Headquarters, Melbourne; as colonel, then brigadier, he occupied senior engineering staff posts.
+As a soldier, in the First World War he was awarded the Military Cross, and commanded the 9th Field Company in 1917–18.
+In the Second World War he was posted to Army Headquarters, Melbourne; as colonel, then brigadier, he occupied senior engineering staff posts.

 In retirement, he wrote an autobiography, The Turning Wheel (1960).

 Family

 His parents were Frederick Slade Drake-Brockman and Grace Bussell.
-He had four sisters and two brothers, including Major General Edmund Drake-Brockman (1884-1949) and Lady Deborah Vernon Hackett (1887-1965).
+He had four sisters and two brothers, including Major General Edmund Drake-Brockman (1884–1949) and Lady Deborah Vernon Hackett (1887–1965).

 In 1917, he married Alice Annie Wardlaw Milne in Hertfordshire, England.
 She died in 1918.

-In 1921, he married Henrietta Frances York Jull (1901-1968) in Guildford, Western Australia.
+In 1921, he married Henrietta Frances York Jull (1901–1968) in Guildford, Western Australia.
 She became a prolific author and also wrote several plays.
 They had two children, a girl and a boy.
 A grandson, Geoffrey was named after him.